justinku/Practice/Readme.txt

-this is in newbranch1
+this is in newbranch2
-editted twice!
+editted once!